 - Bad habits such as excessive drinking are not good in any family.
 It sets a poor example that may carry on to the next generation.
 Are you willing to stay in the marriage if alcohol is damaging the vibes in the home?
 I am not talking about that occasion drink with dinner, not at all.
 I lived with an alcoholic aunt, enough said.

-- What if dad or mom come home late every night after work, I mean very late.
+- What if dad or mom comes home late every night after work, I mean very late.
 I get it if his or her job takes them away from the family like the military families we see.
 I understand there may be overtime.
 I am talking about excessive time away from the family.
 Parents need to set an example to show kids what a real family is all about.
 Let’s say the mother is home with the kids day after day and she is doing all the laundry, the cooking, the cleaning and helping the kids with homework.
-And she works part time.
+And she works part-time.
 Is it fair to have the kids think this is a normal way to raise a family?
 I think not.
 I have seen families repeat this very same scenario generation after generation.
 It’s not right.

 - Some religions, and probably most, would prefer families did not consider divorce.
 I get it.
 I wish life was a huge bowl of cherries.
-I am not saying give up and get divorced, but please don’t say married if you are unhappy and there is no love between you and your spouse.
+I am not saying give up and get divorced, but please don’t stay married if you are unhappy and there is no love between you and your spouse.
 Kids can feel the bad aura in the house, trust me, they do.
 Whether it is good or bad.
 They are smart little cookies, those cute kids.

 - Get counseling, or at least consider it, for the sake of the family.
 Professional counseling can help if you choose a counselor that’s a good fit.
 Sometimes counseling works if both parties are willing to learn and listen and work through the stuff.